 Sign up for as many Feedback Loop reports and other sources of data as possible to avoid Blacklistings.
 This will prevent any reputational damage and help your abuse team proactively deal with any compromised clients.
 Over time, if everything is working correctly, the number of blacklistings should become less.
 This reduction in blacklistings is a good indicator of the quality of your spam handling.

 Step 6: Fight spam and all other types of abuse with specialist products

 Companies like Abusix have specialist products like AbuseHQ, which create abuse reports that reveal insights buried with your network.
-Abusix Data Services ensure the highest levels of anti-spam quality and accuracy, and are used by Kaspersky to continuously tune their anti-spam algorithms.
+Abusix Data Services ensure the highest levels of anti-spam quality and accuracy and are used by Kaspersky to continuously tune their anti-spam algorithms.
 Blackhole.mx by Abusix is a free crowdsourcing-based service that helps professionals fight spam.
-By pointing your unused to domains to the black hole system, you become part of the community fighting spam.
+By pointing your unused domains to the black hole system, you become part of the community to fight spam.